Looking up Coverdale from the hill above Arkleside

 Highland cattle on the climb up from Arkleside

 We followed the road through Arkleside to map ref.
-SE 043803, where we turned left on to a stony track climbing straight up the valley side for about 1km to map ref.
+SE 043803, where we turned left on to a stoney track climbing straight up the valley side for about 1km to map ref.
 SE 048796.
 There is a gate across the track here and some sheep handling pens.
 The track turns right and on the bend a bridleway goes off to the left across the steep little valley of Arkleside Gill.
 We followed the bridleway for about 2km to Hindlethwaite Gill.

 Ponies on the moor above Arkleside

 This is another steep little valley which has to be crossed before we continued along the bridleway for another 2km to the tiny village of Swineside.
-The bridleway bypasses the village and joins a narrow tarmac lane which we followed for about 1.5km to West Scrafton.
+The bridleway bypasses the village and joins a narrow tramac lane which we followed for about 1.5km to West Scrafton.

 Left: Ponies on the moor above Arkleside